JING-LYU/final_project/project_proposal.md

 -   Visualizations:

-Mapping of health center in NYC
+Mapping of NYC health center location where health insurance enrollment and assistance with SNAP benefits are offered (it can be used by general public seeking assistance with signing up for health insurance);

 Will think of more visualizations during analysis (use plotly)